Proton Prevé: History

-The Proton Prevé was finally unveiled on 16 April 2012 at Seri Kembangan by the former Prime Minister of Malaysia, Najib Razak.
+The Proton Prevé was finally unveiled on 16 April 2012 at Seri Kembangan by the sixth Prime Minister of Malaysia, Najib Razak.
 It launched with a choice of six colours and three trim variants, the Executive MT, Executive CVT and Premium CVT.
 Both Executive trim variants are powered by Proton's 1.6L CamPro IAFM+ engine.
 The Executive MT is paired with a five-speed manual gearbox whereas the Executive CVT is equipped with a CVT.
 The Premium trim is offered with the superior 1.6L turbocharged CamPro CFE engine, mated to a CVT, also known as ProTronic, Proton's version of a manumatic transmission.
 Safety-wise, the Executive variants are equipped with dual SRS airbags, an anti-lock braking system (ABS) with electronic brakeforce distribution (EBD), whereas the Premium trim features an additional two airbags, brake assist (BA), traction control (TCS) and electronic stability (ESC) on top of those offered in the Executive.
 The Premium variant is also equipped with exclusive kit such as steering-mounted paddle shifters, automatic headlights and wipers, cruise control, climate control, a built-in touchscreen GPS head unit with Bluetooth, USB & iPod connectivity as well as push-start engine ignition.
 All Proton Prevés are equipped with a Smart Information Display system (SiD) that displays information such as average fuel consumption, battery health and distance to empty.
 Another standard feature is in-car WiFi, made possible by a collaboration between Proton and Malaysian ISP, Yes 4G.

 The Prevé is priced between RM59,540 and RM72,990.
 It received over 11,000 bookings within two months of its official launch and became the 7th-best-selling car in Malaysia for the month of May 2012, topping all rivals in its category.

 The Proton Prevé Sapphire Concept was also exhibited at the launch ceremony.
 It was developed by Proton Design in an effort to demonstrate the Prevé's market and technical potential.
 It features a unique matte gun-metal paint job in addition to custom front and rear bumpers which are complemented by chrome plated highlights, side skirts and 18-inch alloy rims.
 The interior sports beige coloured panels and leather upholstery for added luxury appeal, and the ride height and brakes of the car were also revised.
 3 months later, Proton announced the Proton Prevé R3 Concept at the Malaysian leg of the 2012 Asia-Pacific Rally Championship season.
 It was fitted with a new RM3,000 body kit styled by Proton's Race, Rally, Research (R3) division as well as optional R3 rims and performance tyres.
 On 8 October 2012, Proton revealed the Prevé R3 racing car.
 It is powered by the 107 hp CamPro IAFM+ engine and features extensive exterior and interior modifications.
 It later competed in the 2012 Sepang 1,000 km endurance race in December that year, where it placed second after R3's Proton and ahead of Type R Racing Team's Toyota Corolla Altis.